 (Dorm rooms, they all look the same, don’t they??)

-Since this year we’re sending off Peter, and then in quick succession, our daughter next year, I thought I’d keep running lists of the absolute essentials for college dorm living.
 If you are heading to college or shipping off your kid sometime soon, here’s the guy’s function-over-form list we’ve culled together with our college-aged advisors.
+Check out the women’s dorm room essentials here!

 GUYS’ DORM ROOM ESSENTIALS